swhiteford/ReadMe_NewGame/README.md

 Tests:

 How to use: Step by step instructions.
 Rock, Paper Scissors is usually played by two people, and usually by hand.
-These shapes are "rock" (a closed fist), "paper" (a flat hand), and "scissors" (a fist with the index finger and middle finger extended, forming a V)
+These shapes are "rock" (a closed fist), "paper" (a flat hand), and "scissors" (a fist with the index finger and middle finger extended, forming a V).
+There are three possible outcomes: a draw, a win or a loss.
+A player who decides to play rock will beat another player who has chosen scissors ("rock crushes scissors"), but will lose to one who has played paper ("paper covers rock"); a play of paper will lose to a play of scissors ("scissors cuts paper").
+If both players choose the same shape, the game is tied and is usually replayed to break the tie.
+Rock paper scissors is similar to coin flipping, and is sometimes used to settle a dispute or make an unbiased group decision.

 Contribute: